 3. HSA Pays Medical Bills Past, Present and Future

-For the 2018 tax year, your medical expenses need to exceed 7.5 percent of your income to be deductible.
-But, thanks to the Health Savings Account, you can effectively deduct your medical expenses from the first dollar, whether you incurred them this year, in years past or will even deduct them in the future, as long as you have a high-deductible insurance plan.
+Your medical expenses need to exceed 7.5% of your income to be deductible.
+But, thanks to the health savings account, you can effectively deduct your medical expenses from the first dollar, whether you incurred them this year, in years past or will even deduct them in the future, as long as you have a high-deductible insurance plan.

 An HSA works like an IRA: You don’t have to pay taxes on the money you save and invest to pay for your future medical expenses.
 But funds in your HSA can be used to pay for any medical expenses that occur after you open the account, regardless of when contributions were made.
-In 2018, you can save up to $6,900 for a family or $3,450 for a single person.
-People over age 50 can add a catch-up contribution of $1,000.
+You can save up to $7,100 for a family or $3,550 for a single person.
+People ages 55 and older can add a catch-up contribution of $1,000.

 4. Breast Augmentation Equals Tax Reduction